 Pollination Services

 Many commercial beekeeping operations rely heavily on making an income from pollination services.
 Whether or not you will be able to find a farm interested in this service depends on where you live.
 Here in Kona, there's a lot of queen breeders and most farmers get pollination for free, but in most of the U.S., farmers will pay quite a bit for pollination.
 This service is great for beekeepers that have at least 50 hives.
-I wouldn't recommend offering pollination services if you're a small bee farm because if a farm sprays and kills a yard of your bees, it could destroy a lot of your hives.
+I wouldn't recommend offering pollination services if you're a small bee farm because if a farm sprays and kills a yard of your bees, it could destroy your apiary.
 Pollination services also requires a large truck to transport and, ideally, a forklift to move the hives.

 Bee Swag